|· Forum Posting Rules · Portal||Help Search Members Calendar|

-The purpose of the list is explicitly stated, "Purpose: To provide a resource for peer-reviewed papers that support skepticism of ACC/AGW or ACC/AGW Alarm and to prove that these papers exist contrary to widely held beliefs".
+The purpose of the list is explicitly stated, "Purpose: To provide a bibliographic resource for peer-reviewed papers that support skeptic arguments against ACC/AGW or Alarmism and to prove that these papers exist contrary to claims otherwise."
 It is also explicitly stated in the disclaimer that no personal position is applied to any of the authors, "Disclaimer: The inclusion of a paper in this list does not imply a specific personal position to any of the authors.".
-Thus the list has nothing to do with showing any number of scientists holding any position, the list is about showing that peer-reviewed papers exist supporting skeptic arguments.
+Thus, the list has nothing to do with showing any number of scientists holding any position, as the list is about showing that peer-reviewed papers exist supporting skeptic arguments.

 7. Christian just spouts lies and propaganda, "a good proportion of this new list is made up of a small network of individuals who co-author papers and share funding ties to the oil industry.
 There are numerous other names on the list with links to oil-industry funded climate sceptic think-tanks, including more from the International Policy Network (IPN) and the Marshall Institute."